Michigan State Capitol

 The Michigan State Capitol is the building that houses the legislative branch of the government of the U.S. state of Michigan.
 It is in the portion of the state capital of Lansing which lies in Ingham County.

 The present structure, at the intersection of Capitol and Michigan Avenues, is a National Historic Landmark that houses the chambers and offices of the Michigan Legislature as well as the ceremonial offices of the Governor of Michigan and Lieutenant Governor.
 Historically, this is the third building to house the Michigan government.

 The first state capitol was in Detroit, the original capital of Michigan, and was relocated to Lansing in 1847, due to the need to develop the state's western portion and for better defense from British troops stationed in Windsor, Ontario.

-History

-First state capitol
+First

 On July 13, 1787, the Second Continental Congress passed the Northwest Ordinance, creating the Northwest Territory which included Michigan.
 In 1805, the U.S. Congress created the Michigan Territory, with Detroit as its territorial capital.
 Michigan first applied for statehood as early as 1832, though it was rebuffed due to a dispute with Ohio over the Toledo Strip, a 468-square mile (1,210 km2) area that included the important port city of Toledo.
 By 1835, Michigan had formed a state government without receiving authorization from Congress to do so.
 The state's boundaries included the contested area.

 The dispute culminated in what has become known as the Toledo War, as Michigan and Ohio militia took up arms in the area.
 As a condition for entering the Union, Michigan was forced to accept the western three-quarters of the Upper Peninsula in exchange for ceding its claim to the Toledo Strip.
 After a state convention first rejected this condition, a second convention, assembled under some duress in December 1836, reluctantly accepted the terms and Michigan became the 26th state on January 26, 1837, with Detroit as its first capital.